 Damage caused by Canada geese often is very apparent.
 Look for over-grazed lawns and accumulations of droppings and feathers on walkways.
 High numbers of geese can be seen, honking often can be heard, and droppings rapidly accumulate.
 Even if the birds are not actively foraging at a particular time of the day, droppings are signs of geese in the area.

 Damage to Structures

 Canada geese may attack animals that approach a nest or young.

 Canada geese are particularly attracted to lawns and ponds located near apartment complexes, houses, office areas, and golf courses.
 The birds can rapidly denude lawns, turning them into barren areas of dirt.
 Canada geese eat crops such as corn, soybeans, wheat, rice, alfalfa, and grasses grown for lawns and golf courses.
 In some areas, crops that are sprouting can be severely damaged by grazing.
 Muddy fields can be compacted by trampling, which may result in reduced yields.

 Canada geese may charge or attack people and pets if nests are approached.
 They may inflict a painful bite or strike with the edge of a wing.
 People may be injured after slipping on goose droppings.

 Canada geese contaminate turfgrasses with their feces, which can become a public health hazard in parks, ball diamonds, golf courses, and residential areas.
 People should wash their hands before eating and change shoes before entering their homes or vehicles.
 Droppings from Canada geese may contain cryptosporidium, Giardia, toxoplasmosis, campylobacter, chlamydiosis, E. coli, listeria, Pasteurella multocida, salmonella, avian influenza, and encephalitic viruses.
-Although droppings of geese may carry several diseases, there are few cases of human illnesses that are attributed to feces.
+Although droppings of geese may carry several diseases, few cases of human illnesses have been attributed to feces.